khushiit346/khushiit346/README.md

 ## Hi there 👋

+ABOUT:

+* Drawn to the intersection of data, research, and business based decision-making, which has shaped a somewhat unconventional path from lab science into analytics.
+* B.Tech Biotechnology, Amity University ( Specialisation AI/ML ).
+* Experince in Scientific and Market Research and Descriptive Analytics.
+* Interested in roles involving Financial and Technical Analysis

+TECH STACK:
+* Excel with financial modeling add-ins
+* Python
+* SQL
+* Snowflake
+* Power BI
+* Google Colab

+PORTFOLIO :
 <!--
 **khushiit346/khushiit346** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.